-- 2.2 The control environment comprises three key areas: internal control, governance, and risk management.
-Together these aim to manage risk to an acceptable level but not to eliminate it. - 2.3 A robust control environment helps ensure that the Council's policies, priorities and objectives are achieved.
+- 2.2 The control environment comprises three key areas: governance; risk management; and internal control.
+Together these aim to manage risk to an acceptable level, but it is accepted that it is not possible to completely eliminate it. - 2.3 A robust control environment helps ensure that the Council's policies, priorities and objectives are achieved.